punkave/frequently/README.md

 are passed on to that function.

 If several calls to `now()` are made before the first results in an invocation of `task`, only the last invocation actually takes place.
+This prevents "slamming" of the server.

 There is also a `stop` method which prevents any further calls from being scheduled at intervals.